tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 .. figure:: images/combination_models_panel.png

 This is the one we're going to actually work on from here.

+First, we may as well close the original 6mhz:

+`close #1`__

+__ cxcmd:close\ \#1

-Go to the "Working on:" drop-down menu at the top of the ISOLDE panel, and choose "4. combination".
+Now, go to the "Working on:" drop-down menu at the top of the ISOLDE panel, and choose "4. combination".
 Or, just click the following command:

 `isolde select #4`__

 __ cxcmd:isolde\ select\ \#4

-At this point you can close the original 6mhz:

-`close #1`__

-__ cxcmd:close\ \#1
+(*Note: since we just freed up the model #1 space by closing 6mhz, the working model will become the new model #1*)

 \... and to make life easier, let's hide the original individual models from AlphaFold **(DON'T close these yet - we're still going to need them in a bit.)**